Division Accountability, Implementation, Plans and Publications

 Elk Island Catholic Schools (EICS) is committed to continued growth and optimal student learning in our Christ-centered schools.
 The Assurance Framework for educational planning represents that the EICS Board of Trustees is committed to determining the level of confidence of the stakeholders in the educational system by developing clear goals, outcomes, and strategies.
 Assurance provides the framework for EICS to continue to maintain close alignment with the direction and goals of the Ministry’s Alberta Education Business Plan 2021 with a stronger focus on being responsive and aligned to the needs of the Division’s school communities.

 Additionally, the information and documentation contained within the EICS website were developed in the context of the provincial government’s business and fiscal plans.
-The EICS Board of Trustees has used the results reported in the assurance plans and reports to develop and actualize the EICS Assurance Education 2018-2022 and is committed to implementing the strategies identified to achieve the four goals to improve student learning.
+The EICS Board of Trustees has used the results reported in the education assurance plans and reports to develop and actualize the EICS Education Assurance Plan 2022-2026 and is committed to implementing the division outcomes identified to achieve the four strategic priorities to improve student learning.

 ACCOUNTABILITY STATEMENT FOR THE ASSURANCE EDUCATION PLAN

 The EICS Board of Trustees approves the reports, plans, and dashboard as part of the Superintendent report at the public board meetings.
-The EICS Assurance Education Plan for 2018-2022 was finalized and approved on May 30, 2018 at the public board meeting.
+The EICS Education Assurance Plan for 2022-2026 was finalized and approved on February 17, 2022 at the public board meeting.

-The EICS Board of Trustees approved an engagement plan for the 2018-2019 school year that included full stakeholder and educational partner engagement through surveys, school community meetings, and public engagement meetings.
-The results of the engagement are the basis of the division priorities outlined in the EICS Assurance Plan for the next four years commencing September 2018 to June of 2022.
+The EICS Board of Trustees approved an engagement plan for the 2022-2023 school year that included full stakeholder and educational partner engagement through surveys, school engagement and community engagement.
+The results of the engagement are the basis of the division priorities outlined in the EICS Education Assurance Plan for the next four years commencing September 2022 to June of 2023.

 DIVISION ASSURANCE PLANNING, IMPLEMENTATION AND PUBLICATIONS